shibatch/grantback/v0.2/GUIDE_FOR_ADOPTERS.md

 If you need to update the information you provided in the placeholders of your published VOD Reaction License (for example, if your channel name used for attribution changes), it is crucial to handle this transparently and fairly:

   * Communicate Proactively: Clearly announce the change to your community, ideally in advance (e.g., on your channel, social media, or wherever you post license updates).
 Explain what is changing and why, if appropriate.
-  * Specify Effective Date: Clearly state that the new information (e.g., new attribution name) applies only to Streamed Works created *after* a specific effective date of your announcement/update.
+  * Specify Effective Date: Clearly state that the new information (e.g., new attribution name) applies only to Derivative Works created *after* a specific effective date of your announcement/update.
-  * Respect Existing Compliant Works: Reassure your community that Streamed Works created and published in compliance with the placeholder information that was current *at the time of their creation* will still be considered compliant.
+  * Respect Existing Compliant Works: Reassure your community that Derivative Works created and published in compliance with the placeholder information that was current *at the time of their creation* will still be considered compliant.
 You should not retroactively demand changes (like re-attribution) for these existing works.
   * Update Your Hosted License Document: Ensure the license document you host and link to reflects the updated placeholder information and clearly indicates the date of the update or a version number for that instance of your license.

 #### 5.3 Crucial Note: Impact on Existing, Compliant Uses (Applies to both Updates and Discontinuation)